Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Moduli of vacua and mass parameters

 where $A_{i{\ba}}$ is a loop on the physical sheet of ${\CalC}_{u}$ which surrounds the cut $I_{i,{\ba}}$.
 Note that the only singularities of ${\y}_{i}(x)$ on the physical sheet are at $x = \infty$ and at the cuts.
-Therefore (see fig. \ref{fig:infcycle}):
+Therefore (see Figure~\ref{fig:infcycle}),